junehao/Connected-Craft/NodeMCU/README.md

 <img src="img/nodemcu_pinout.png" width="400" />

 ## Setting up Arduino IDE
-Setup Arduino IDE to work with NodeMCU y following the steps.
+Setup Arduino IDE to work with NodeMCU by following the steps.
 1. Adding board modules for NodeMCU.
    * From __File__ menu, select __Preferences...__ to open Preferences Dialog.
    * In the field __Additional Boards Manager URLs__ insert the URL:\